MSUSEL/msusel-snort-network-quality/README.md

 * While Snort was alerting consistently, the runtime somewhat varied across executions in Test Case One.
   * The mean runtime of Snort was 93.868 seconds in Test Case One.
   * Found that running Snort on Wireshark captures created a consistent and fast runtime.
+* Found that the Snort rule in local.rules with SID: 2 would only trigger while running Snort on Wireshark captures.

 # Test Case Two